aronwolf90/k8s-config/README.md

 * `host`: Api url.
 * `master_nodes`: Configuration of the master nodes.
   * `ip4`: The ip4 address of the master node
+* `hcloud_token`: The hetzner token.

 ## Min costs
 * Master node (CX21): 2CPU and 4GB -> 5,83 EUR
-* Worker node (CPX11): 2CPU and 2GB -> 4,75 EUR
+* Worker node (CPX21): 2CPU and 4GB -> 5,83 EUR
 * Load balancer (LB11) -> 5,83 EUR

-This is at the moment of writing 16,41 EUR per month.
+This is at the moment of writing 17,49 EUR per month.

 NOTE: Comparing to GCloud, it is 3 times cheaper for the first cluster and 5 times cheaper for the second cluster (For the first cluster GCloud does not charge for the master node).